-The pandemic caused a surge in online shopping last year, with a reported 30 percent increase in eCommerce sales.
-It’s been estimated that $115 billion in merchandise will be returned through the end of January 2021, up from $100 billion in 2019.
+The pandemic caused a surge in online shopping last year, with a 18 percent increase in eCommerce sales.
+It’s been estimated that $68 billion in merchandise will be returned through the end of January 2022.

 But handling returns does not have to be a burden on your operation.
 We've gathered 5 quick ways to improve your returns processing operation.